 The Federal Financial Management Improvement Act (FFMIA, P.L.
-104-208) and Office of Management and Budget Circular (OMB) A-127, Financial Management Systems, require federal agencies to assess compliance with Federal financial management systems requirements, standards promulgated by Federal Accounting Standards Advisory Board (FASAB), and the U.S. Standard General Ledger (USSGL) at the transaction level.
+104-208) and OMB Circular A-127, Financial Management Systems, require federal agencies to assess compliance with Federal financial management systems requirements, standards promulgated by Federal Accounting Standards Advisory Board (FASAB), and the U.S. Standard General Ledger (USSGL) at the transaction level.

-An independent auditor's (KPMG LLP) examination of IBC's systems for operating and hosting Oracle for the period of July 1, 2019 - June 30, 2020 resulted in the auditor's opinion that in all material respects, based on the criteria described in IBC's assertion: (1) the description fairly presents the systems that were designed and implemented throughout the periods July 1, 2019 to June 30, 2020 and (2) the controls related to the control objectives stated in the description were suitably designed to provide reasonable assurance that the control objectives would be achieved if the controls operated effectively throughout the periods July 1, 2019, to June 30, 2020.
-IBC provided subsequent representations and assurances that these Oracle financial application controls remained in place through September 30, 2020.
+An independent auditor's (KPMG LLP) examination of IBC's systems for operating and hosting Oracle for the period of July 1, 2020 - June 30, 2021 resulted in the auditor's opinion that in all material respects, based on the criteria described in IBC's assertion: (1) the description fairly presents the systems that were designed and implemented throughout the periods July 1, 2020 to June 30, 2021 and (2) the controls related to the control objectives stated in the description were suitably designed to provide reasonable assurance that the control objectives would be achieved if the controls operated effectively throughout the periods July 1, 2020, to June 30, 2021.
+IBC provided subsequent representations and assurances that these Oracle financial application controls remained in place through September 30, 2021.

-Based on the KPMG opinion referred to above, and CSOSA's experience with Oracle, the CSOSA Director provides assurance that the organization's financial management system is in compliance with Federal financial management systems requirements, standards promulgated by FASAB, and the USSGL at the transaction level.
+Based on the KPMG opinion referred to above, and CSOSA's experience with Oracle, the CSOSA Director provides assurance that during FY 2021 the organization's financial management system is in compliance with Federal financial management systems requirements, standards promulgated by FASAB, and the USSGL at the transaction level.